rbejar/Focalize.js/README.md

 Focalize.js allows to create presentations in HTML5 that can be shown in modern web browsers.

 It is **different** from the usual suspects, and from the not-so-usual ones:
-* It encourages a strong separation from content and style; stronger than the templates that common presentation applications provide.
+* It encourages a strong separation between content and style; stronger than the templates that common presentation applications provide.
 This puts less control in the hands of those **creating** presentations and more control in the hands of those **designing** their styles.
 * When every HTML5 designer out there is creating a web site with vertical parallax scroll, Focalize.js first approach is horizontal parallax scroll.
 Way cool, isn't it? xP
 * Flat design?
-No, please, don't do that... xD It may be possible to design a style for Focalize.js which can be labeled as flat, but it is not the best tool for that kind of design.
+No, please, don't do that... xD It may be possible to design a style for Focalize.js which can be labeled as flat, but it is not the best tool for that.
-* Will you feel dizzy after watching a Focalize.js presentation.
+* Will you feel dizzy after watching a Focalize.js presentation?
 Most probably you won't... xP

 # Audience
 * For now, myself (eat your own dog food...).
 In a short future, I expect that some brave, smart and good-looking early adopters could be interested.